People

 Non-Resident Affiliated Scholar

-Sida Liu is an associate professor of sociology and law at the University of Toronto and a faculty fellow at the American Bar Foundation.
-He received his LL.B. degree from Peking University Law School and his Ph.D. in sociology from the University of Chicago.
-Professor Liu has conducted extensive empirical research on China’s legal reform and the legal profession and published many articles in leading law and social science journals.
-He is the author of three books in Chinese and English: The Lost Polis: Transformation of the Legal Profession in Contemporary China (Peking University Press, 2008), The Logic of Fragmentation: An Ecological Analysis of the Chinese Legal Services Market (Shanghai Joint Publishing Co., 2011; revised edition, Yilin Press, 2017), and Criminal Defense in China: The Politics of Lawyers at Work (with Terence C. Halliday, Cambridge University Press, 2016).
+Sida Liu is professor of law and sociology and associate dean of taught postgraduate programmes development in the Faculty of Law at the University of Hong Kong.
+He is also professor of sociology, law, and global affairs at the University of Toronto (on leave).
+Before joining the University of Hong Kong faculty in 2022 and the University of Toronto faculty in 2016, Professor Liu taught at the University of Wisconsin-Madison in 2009-2016 and directed its East Asian Legal Studies Center.
+Professor Liu received his LL.B. from Peking University Law School and his Ph.D. in sociology from the University of Chicago.
+Professor Liu is the author of four books in Chinese and English, including The Lost Polis: Transformation of the Legal Profession in Contemporary China (Peking University Press, 2008), The Logic of Fragmentation: An Ecological Analysis of the Chinese Legal Services Market (Shanghai Joint Publishing Co., 2011), Criminal Defense in China: The Politics of Lawyers at Work (with Terence C. Halliday, Cambridge University Press, 2016), and The Asian Law and Society Reader (with Lynette J. Chua and David M. Engel, Cambridge University Press, 2023).

 Xiaonan+Liu.jpg